mangoisbest/code-helper/src/pages/Lua/Lua.md

 # Welcome to the Lua Programming Language!

-The Lua programming language is a high level programming language mostly used in game development like Roblox uses it for there game engine and so does there studio for developers to create there own games
+Lua is a lightweight, high-level, multi-paradigm programming language designed primarily for embedded use in applications.
+Lua is cross-platform, since the interpreter of compiled bytecode is written in ANSI C, and Lua has a relatively simple C API to embed it into applications.

 # Variables